A Commonplace Book

 -- Adam Gopnik "The Unreal Thing: What's wrong with the Matrix?"
 New Yorker.
 2003-05-19 http://www.newyorker.com/critics/atlarge/?030519crat_atlarge

 It wasn't that I had anything against the movies, but they had never been very important to me, and not once in more than fifteen years of teaching and writing had I felt the urge to talk about them.
 I liked them in the way that everyone else did -- as diversions, as animated wallpaper, as fluff.
 No matter how beautiful or hypnotic the images sometimes were, they never satisfied me as powerfully as words did.
-Too much given, I felt, not enough was left to the viewer's imagination, and the paradox was that closer movies came to simulating reality, the worse they failed at representing the world -- which is in us as much as it is around us.
+Too much given, I felt, not enough was left to the viewer's imagination, and the paradox was that the closer movies came to simulating reality, the worse they failed at representing the world -- which is in us as much as it is around us.
 That was why I had always instinctively preferred black-and-white pictures to color pictures, silent films to talkies.
 Cinema was a visual language, a way of telling stories by projecting images onto a two-dimensional screen.
 The addition of sound and color had created the illusion of a third dimension, but at the same time it had robbed the images of their purity.
 They no longer had to do all the work, and instead of turning film into the perfect hybrid medium, the best of all possible worlds, sound and color had weakened the language they were supposed to enhance.

 -- Paul Auster.
 The Book of Illusions, a novel.
 New York: Picador, 2002. p.
 14.